corda/corda/docs/source/api-vault-query.rst

 - Use ``queryBy`` to obtain a only current snapshot of data (for a given ``QueryCriteria``)
 - Use ``trackBy`` to obtain a both a current snapshot and a future stream of updates (for a given ``QueryCriteria``)

-.. note:: Streaming updates are only filtered based on contract type and state status (UNCONSUMED, CONSUMED, ALL)
+.. note:: Streaming updates are only filtered based on contract type and state status (UNCONSUMED, CONSUMED, OBSERVED, ALL)

 Simple pagination (page number and size) and sorting (directional ordering using standard or custom property attributes) is also specifiable.
 Defaults are defined for paging (pageNumber = 1, pageSize = 200) and sorting